Smooth Banach structure on orbit spaces and leaf spaces: -structures

-Thus the equivalence of 4-tuples is transitive, and then it makes sense to consider the equivalence classes of 4-tuples $(M,\pi,x,v)$ as above with $\pi(x)=s$.
+Thus the equivalence of quadruples is transitive, and then it makes sense to consider the equivalence classes of quadruples $(M,\pi,x,v)$ as above with $\pi(x)=s$.
 Such an equivalence class is called a \emph{tangent vector} at the point $s$ of the pre-\H-manifold~$S$.
-For any fixed pre-\H-chart $\pi\colon M\to S$, if $s\in S$, $x_0\in \pi^{-1}(s)$ and $v\in T_{x_0}M$, then $(M,\pi,x,v)$ is a 4-tuple as above and its equivalence class is denoted by $(T_{x_0}\pi)(v)\in T_sS$.
+For any fixed pre-\H-chart $(M,\pi,\Gamma,S)$ if $s\in S$, $x_0\in \pi^{-1}(s)$ and $v\in T_{x_0}M$, then $(M,\pi,x_0,v)$ is a quadruple as above and its equivalence class is denoted by $(T_{x_0}\pi)(v)\in T_sS$.
 It is easily seen that for any fixed $x_0\in \pi^{-1}(s)$, every tangent vector at $s\in S$ is equal to $(T_{x_0}\pi)(v)$ for a suitable vector $v\in T_{x_0}M$.
-This shows that all the tangent vectors at $s\in S$ constitute a set (unlike any of the above equivalence classes of 4-tuples), to be denoted $T_sS$ and called the \emph{tangent space of the pre-\H-manifold at $s\in S$}, and it is easily checked that the mapping
+This shows that all the tangent vectors at $s\in S$ constitute a set (unlike any of the above equivalence classes of quadruples), to be denoted $T_sS$ and called the \emph{tangent space of the pre-\H-manifold at $s\in S$}, and it is easily checked that the mapping

-is surjective for any pre-\H-chart $\pi\colon M\to S$ with $s\in\pi(M)$ and $x_0\in\pi^{-1}(s)$.
+is surjective for any pre-\H-chart $(M,\pi,\Gamma,S)$ with $s\in\pi(M)$ and $x_0\in\pi^{-1}(s)$.
 The disjoint union

 is called the \emph{tangent space of the pre-\H-manifold~$S$}. \end{definition}

 We now prove that the tangent space of every pre-\H-manifold has the natural structure of a pre-\H-manifold.